-Your 12-volt DC power panel is located on the wall in the hallway.
-On this panel are the breaker switches for the 12-volt electrical service to your vessel (lights, water pumps, refrigerators, hot water heater, etc.) and all the switches should be left "on", with the exception of the water pumps, which should be turned "off" at night.
+Your 12-volt DC power panel is located either at the lower helm station or on the wall near the aft sliding door is.
+On this panel are the breaker switches for the 12-volt electrical service to your vessel (Lights, water pumps, refrigerators, hot water heater, etc.) and all the switches should be left "on", with the exception of the water pumps, which should be turned "off" at night.